robotopia/J0026-1955-analysis/paper/referee_report_2/response.md

 Dear editor,

-Once again we thank the referee for their time in going through our revised version, and we're glad that there are only a few minor points remaining to address.
+Once again we thank the referee for their time in going through our revised version, and we're pleased that there are only a few minor points remaining to address.
 Please find below our changes and response below.

 Kind regards,
 ~/Sam